BNP Paribas: Post-financial crisis expansion

 In February 2025, Philippe Maillard was appointed as group COO by BNP Paribas.
 His tenure would be effective from 11 February, replacing Laurent David.
 As a company veteran since 1992, Maillard will oversee technology, IT, data, and operations.
-He will also be joining the bank’s executive committee.
+He will also be joining the bank's executive committee.

 In March 2025, Matthew Ponsonby, BNP Paribas' UK head of global banking, resigned from his position.
 The bank stated a successor will be announced soon.
 Ponsonby, who joined in 2017, expressed pride in the progress made during his tenure and mentioned moving to an undisclosed "compelling opportunity."
 Under his leadership, BNP Paribas expanded its investment banking activities in Europe, particularly in the UK, making notable progress in mergers and acquisitions.

+In June 2025, BNP Paribas agreed to acquire the custody and depositary bank business of HSBC Germany.
+In July 2025, HSBC has announced the sales of its fund administration business in Germany, i.e. Internationale Kapitalanlagegesellschaft (INKA), to a fund managed by BlackFin Capital Partners.

 The first of July 2025, BNP Paribas acquired Axa Investment Managers from Axa.

 On 22 September 2025, the Financial Times reported that BNP Paribas had dropped its previous pledge not to finance companies involved in the production of so-called controversial weapons.
 The policy change aligns with a broader shift in European banks' approach to defense sector financing.

+In December 2025, BNP Paribas announced an expansion of its investment banking activities in both the United States and the United Kingdom, including new hires in London and New York aimed at strengthening its mergers and acquisitions advisory capabilities.

+Gilles Zeitoun succeeded Charlotte Dennery as Director and chief executive officer of BNP Paribas Personal Finance on 1 January 2026.
+Dennery became chair of the board of directors and Senior Advisor for the Commercial, Personal Banking & Services division.